marcelloraffaele/kubernetes-experiments/README.md

-# kubernetes-experiments
+# Intro
-Some experiements on kubernetes
+This repo is only a place where I keep and share my experiements on kubernetes.
+Maybe it can be useful also to other tech people.